Wireless LAN Network Adapters

 Rationale for Wireless LANs

 The key advantage associated with the use of wireless LANs is based on the name of this technology.
 That is, a wireless LAN represents a communications network formed without the use of wires.
-While the preceding statement is a bit obvious, what may not be as obvious are some of the benefits that can
+While the preceding statement is a bit obvious, what may not be as obvious are some of the benefits that canaccrue due to the ability to form a network based on the transmission medium becoming the ether instead of metallic twisted pair wire.

 Thus, let’s turn our attention to the advantages associated with being able to form a communications network that uses the air as the transmission medium.